 - Increased Ordinance or Law

-You may be eligible for discounts based on your personal characteristics, as well as features of your home that will reduce your premium.
+You may be eligible for insurance discounts based on your personal characteristics, as well as features of your home that will reduce your premium.

 Living in a CAT State

 You Want Catastrophe Experience When You Need It

 Those of us who live in a “CAT State” –

 a catastrophe-prone state – know that being prepared is key.
 This includes having the right insurance coverage.
 That said, one of the most important considerations in selecting an home insurance company – especially if you live in coastal states – is catastrophe experience.
 Bankers has weathered an impressive 25+ catastrophes and offers exceptional customer service and claims response time.
 You don’t want to think it can happen to you, but, in the event of an emergency, you want an home insurance company that knows precisely how to meet your needs.

 Remember, you can buy Earthquake and Flood Insurance separately.
 These two important risks are not covered in your basic homeowners policy.